halliej/healthchecker/readme.md

 **Logging**
 ##
 When running in automatic mode log files are created for test status and test latency.
 These logs are rotated daily and can be found in the logs directory named:

 + *yyyy-mm-dd-teststatus.log*   - same status reported via the web endpoint
 + *yyyy-mm-dd-testlatency.log*  - time in milliseconds each test took to run

 NOTE: Install http-server and start in the logs directory to provide an easy way to view the log files in your browser.

 **Customizing**
 ##
 Of course you will need to make changes to this application for it to monitor the APIs you are interested in rather than the dummy APIs supplied.
 To do this you will need to make several
 changes:

-First, open the testConf.json file and edit the entries to supply the values needed for your API.
+First, open the config.json file and edit the entries to supply the values needed for your API.
-The fields should be self explanitory but you can get more details by viewing the node.js docs for the core http(s) library.
 Be sure to name each entry appropriately for your API.

-Next, create a new 'test' for your API in the testLib directory.
-You can copy or rename one of the demo files.
-Most of these test files will be the same but if your API needs some special handling this is where you will do it.
-Be sure to use the correct option key you defined for your API.
-If your API needs https rather than http, be sure to change the require statement and the "get" class.

-Next create a new test spec for your API.
+Next create a new test for your API.
 This is what Mocha will be calling to run and evaluate your test.
 Make sure the api variable is pointing to the correct test for your API.
 Also change the labels as required.
 If you are familiar with Mocha you will know what to do.
 Otherwise run the test manually and you will see what you need to do.
 You may need to adjust the timeout value if your test takes more than 5 seconds to run.
 This is all standard Mocha stuff so refer to the docs if in doubt.
 You will probably also need to change the Chai assertions to match what your API is returning.

 Now if you run mocha from the root of the project you should see the default spec report.
 If not you may have issues with the previous steps but you should be able to figure it out.
 The Mocha and Chai docs should help.

 Once you can successfully run your Moch test manually you can start automatic mode by typing:
 `node healthchecker.js`.
 In a production environment you will probably want to use a process manager such as pm2.